hvaldecantos/zl-api/README.md

 - `instance/config.py`: specific settings override general settings and are ignored from the version control system.
 - `.flaskenv`: flask specific configurations not versioned.
 - `requirements.txt`: app dependencies.
-- `.python-version`: especific version of python used for development.
+- `.python-version`: specific version of python used for development.

 ## Install the app to production